Irish Car Bomb Drink

 Feeling daring, want something delicious and dangerous?
 The Irish Car Bomb!

-Pop the tab on the can or bottle of Guinness and let it sit for a moment.
+Pop the tab on the can of Guinness and let it sit for a moment.
 You can hear the surge of bubbles from the nitrogen-filled capsule contained in each can or bottle of Guinness.
-The sound reminds me of a can of Reddi Whip when you squirt whipped cream over that piece of Thanksgiving pie.

 Feeling daring, want something delicious and dangerous?
 The Irish Car Bomb!